Spring Salmon Flies

 Salmon Fishing From March Onwards

 Once the rivers warm a fraction from March to the end of April then you're looking at a slight shift onto the 'Copperasss' tube fly.
 This amazing 'beastie' has the inclusion of a UV varnished copper body and a 'orange & yellow' injection in its hackle and tail.
 In its black wing there should also be 2 deadly strands of flickering gold holographic tinsel that extend slightly longer than the black wing itself which adds another 'snake tongue' flickering dimension to the fly if any natural sunlight is present.
-These 2 flickering stands of holographic gold shouldn't be under estimated as I've seen takes even when the fly is more or less static due to this 'tantalising' flickering movement.
+These 2 flickering stands of holographic gold shouldn't be under estimated as I've seen takes even when the fly is more or less static on the dangle due to this 'tantalising' flickering movement.

 The Weight Of Your Salmon Fly